 How to Naturally Color Soap with Plants, Roots, and Clays

 If you would like a couple of great tutorials with pictures and detailed directions on how to make hot process soap, you'll enjoy these choices: Article 1 and Article 2.
-Great for the beginning soap maker!
+These are excellent picture tutorials for the beginning soap maker!

 My Favorite Plants and Clays for Coloring Soap Naturally